 (1) ETS.
 ExponenTial Smoothing state space model with seasonality and non-damped trend (Hyndman et al., 2002).

 (2) ADL-own.
 ADL Model based on Eq.
-(2) with only focal SKU’s own predictors.
+(2) with only the focal SKU’s own predictors.

 (3) ADL-intra-top5.
 ADL Model based on Eqs.
-(2) and (3) including focal SKU’s own predictors and predictors from the top five sales products in the same category.
+(2) and (3) including the focal SKU’s own predictors and predictors from the top five sales products in the same category.

 (4) ADL-inter-top5.
 Similar to model (3) but also including the predictors of the top sales products from identified interactive categories.